Wahl Lithium Ion Pro Review

 Another thing I don’t like is the lack of removable clipper head.
 Some competitors like the HC4250 let you take off the blades and rinse them under the tap for easy post-haircut cleanup:

 For some people that’s not a big deal.
 Others, however value shaving off a few minutes of maintenance.

 Nobody can dispute the fact that Wahl are awesome with providing you accessories in their kits.
 Still, there’s a common weak point with most of their home kits.
 Indeed, that’s the included small trimmer.

 Now, for a lot of people the trimmer doesn’t even matter.
 They just want a haircut and the clipper’s more than enough.

 For those looking forward to the trimmer: it uses AA batteries so you have to replace them.
 There’s no guards included with it.
 And, to be honest, it can get quite noisy while also not being spectacularly precise with trimming hair.

 All in all, it’s a nice addition, but it’s definitely far from the quality of a good standalone hair trimmer.

-The Wahl Lithium Ion Pro combo is an above average cordless solution for your grooming needs.
+In this detailed Wahl Lithium Ion Pro review, it shows the combo is an above average cordless solution for your grooming needs.
 The top highlight is its battery life – while other clippers run for 40 to 90 minutes, the Ion towers at 2 hours.
 Its ease of use is also tremendous.